RitikJ22/NamasteReact/README.md

 # NamasteReact
-This is a repo for Namaste React Course
+This is a repository for Namaste React Coursework